An interesting problem, how do you diagnose conditions for an astronaut in deep space?

 The system operates at remarkable magnification and is not reliant on pattern recognition software.
 Technology produces a highly defined view of invisible tissue, diagnosis remains in expert hands.

-This is assisted by an immediate, cell by cell visualisation of your skin, or areas beneath your skin.
-For real time diagnosis, or analysis of progress as a treatment path takes effect.
+The cell by cell visualisation of your skin, or areas beneath your skin primarily informs.
+For real time diagnosis, or analysis of progress as treatment takes effect.

-Our London clinics use a variety of modern lasers during treatment.
-They can range from the VariLite, a hand held, dual wavelength laser, to pulsed dye and pulsed light lasers, to a light based techology called photodynamic therapy.
+Our London clinic use a variety of modern lasers during treatment.
+They can range from the VariLite, a hand held, dual wavelength laser, to pulsed dye and pulsed light lasers, to a light based technology called photodynamic therapy.

 The latest CO2 lasers are valuable in dermatology.
 Often called fractional lasers, as they can deliver a beam which splits into a grid of tiny, highly targeted, individual treatment zones.